AOEpeople/techradar/radar/2019-11-01/packer.md

 Another benefit is, that machine images can be tested to verify if they are working correctly.
 Packer supports multiple cloud providers like AWS, GCP, Digital Ocean etc.

-Machine images are important for modern deployment pipelines and fast ramp of of new infrastructure.
+Machine images are important for modern deployment pipelines and fast ramp of new infrastructure.
-We are using Packer to build so called "Golden images" that are used in our [Infrastructure as Code](/methods-and-patterns/infrastructure-as-code.html) based provisionings.
+We are using Packer to build so-called "Golden images" that are used in our [Infrastructure as Code](/methods-and-patterns/infrastructure-as-code.html) based provisionings.